Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Data Availability

-The authors thank Robert J. B. Goudie for helping with the Gibbs sampler implemented in his structmcmc R package and Md.
-Bahadur Badsha for preparing both the GEUVADIS and GTEx data for analysis.
+\begin{acks}[Acknowledgments] The authors thank Robert J. B. Goudie for helping with the Gibbs sampler implemented in his structmcmc R package and Md.
+Bahadur Badsha for preparing the GEUVADIS data for analysis. \end{acks} \begin{funding} This work was supported by the NIH grants R00HG007368 and P20GM104420. \end{funding}

-The Genotype-Tissue Expression (GTEx) Project was supported by the Common Fund of the Office of the Director of the National Institutes of Health, and by NCI, NHGRI, NHLBI, NIDA, NIMH, and NINDS.
-The gene expression data were obtained from the GTEx Portal (\url{https://www.gtexportal.org/home/datasets GTEx_Analysis_2016-01-15_v7_RNASeQCv1.1.8_gene_tpm.gct.gz}) on 10/24/2017, the genotype data were available through dbGaP accession number phs000424.v7.